wdchenxyz/python-algorithms/README.md

 # python-algorithms
-repo for algorithms writting in python
+repo for algorithms written in python